 The Company issued the PIPE Warrants in connection with the Convertible Notes issuance.
-There were 1,396,419 PIPE Warrants issued to purchase common stock of the Company at \$11.50 per share.
+There were 1,396,419 PIPE Warrants issued to purchase Common Stock at \$11.50 per share.
 The PIPE Warrants are redeemable for \$0.01 once the Company's stock price reaches \$18.00 per share.
 The PIPE Warrants are equity classified.
 Approximately \$377 thousand of the proceeds upon issuance of the Convertible Notes was allocated to the PIPE Warrants along with an immaterial amount of issuance costs.

 On March 26, 2023, the Company and Continental Stock Transfer & Trust Company (the "Warrant Agent") entered into an Amendment to that certain Warrant Agreement, dated as of August 26, 2022, by and between the Company and the Warrant Agent (the "Warrant Agreement").
-Pursuant to the Warrant Agreement Amendment, the exercise price of each warrant was reduced from \$11.50 to \$0.01.
+Pursuant to the Amendment to the Warrant Agreement, the exercise price of each warrant was reduced from \$11.50 to \$0.01.
 The Company recorded a loss related to the warrant amendment of \$430 thousand in other expense in the consolidated statement of operations.

-On March 28, 2023, the Company filed with the Secretary of State of the State of Delaware a Certificate of Amendment to its Second Amended and Restated Certificate of Incorporation (the "Charter Amendment") to effect a 1-for-20 reverse stock split of the Company's common stock (the "Reverse Stock Split").
-Proportionate adjustments have been made to the per share exercise price and the number of shares of the Company's common stock that may be purchased upon exercise of warrants issued by the Company.
+On March 28, 2023, the Company filed with the Secretary of State of the State of Delaware a Certificate of Amendment to its Second Amended and Restated Certificate of Incorporation to effect a 1-for-20 reverse stock split of the Common Stock (the "Reverse Stock Split").
+Proportionate adjustments have been made to the per share exercise price and the number of shares of Common Stock that may be purchased upon exercise of warrants issued by the Company.
+As a result of the 1-for-20 reverse stock split, the number of PIPE Warrants outstanding was adjusted from 1,396,419 to 69,821 and the exercise price was increased from \$0.01 per share to \$0.20 per share.
+During the three months ended June 30, 2023, holders exercised 58,568 PIPE Warrants.
+As of June 30, 2023, 11,253 PIPE Warrants remain outstanding.